aryanonkar2005/BetterSearch/README.md

 3. It can perform advanced spatial analysis and geoprocessing operations such as buffering, overlay (intersect, union, clip, identity etc.), network analysis, raster/vector processing etc.

-4. It can conduct site suitability analysis using techniques like weighted overlay and many more to evaluate and rank potential locations based on multiple spatial factors and constraints.
+4. It can conduct site suitability analysis using techniques like MCDA and many more to evaluate and rank potential locations based on multiple spatial factors and constraints.

 5. It has access to demographic data (from census and many other sources), elevation models, crime statistics, satellite imagery, flight routes etc. Since it's connected to Google Maps it has access to everything Google Maps can offer.
 It also has access to dynamic real-time data streams such as traffic conditions, weather updates, Air Quality Index (AQI), commercial and military flight coordinates etc. It also allows users to plugin their own spatial dataset or raster images.